mattmakai/fullstackpython.com/content/pages/05-deployment/27-continuous-integration.markdown

   practices for the build and test & release cycles in mind.
   [Go CD source code is on GitHub](https://github.com/gocd/gocd).

+* [Bazel](https://bazel.build/) is a build tool that works with CI tools to organize large code bases and provide consistency with a well-defined, automated build process.

 * [BuildBot](http://buildbot.net/) is a continuous integration **framework** with a set of components for creating your own CI server.
 It's written in Python and intended for development teams that want more control over